Froxlor/Documentation/general/migration-guide/true-migrate.md

 We assume your new server is set up and running to a point at which we could install froxlor.
 It is not necessary that you use the same packages, or the same versions even, than you did on the old server.

 ::: warning
 This guide is for advanced users only.
-Only use it if you know what you are doing, if you are able and willing to debug scripts and to read log files.
+Only use it if you know what you are doing, if you are able and willing to debug scripts and read log files.
 It would also help if you have a vague understanding of shell scripting and SQL.
 :::

 In the process, you will have to transfer files between your servers.
 This could be achieved using `scp`, or you could mount your old server's file system into a folder on your new server using `sshfs`.
 However, since there are endless possibilities and everyone has their own preferences, we will not describe one single method here in detail.
 Instead, we vaguely describe a "fail-safe" version with `tar`.
 If you feel confident with the use of `rsync`, we strongly suggest you go for that.
 It is important however that file ownerships and file permissions are carried over to the new server.